-Skyuka Trail is a 9 mile loop trail located near Chattanooga, TN and is rated as difficult.
+Skyuka Trail is a 9 mile loop trail located near Chattanooga, Tennessee and is rated as difficult.
 The trail is primarily used for hiking, trail running, and mountain biking and is accessible year-round.

 I went in Nov '16 and all the trails had been cleared of trees etc. I only did the first leg of this trail and then went up to sunset rock.
 The trails do have signs but sometimes your destination disappears but is on another sign within 10 meters of where the trail splits.
 Great views but a lot of rocks when you get up high so take appropriate footwear.